muiz2353673/assessment/README.md

 - **Railway**: Direct deployment from GitHub
 - **DigitalOcean**: Deploy to App Platform

-### Production Considerations

-- Set up HTTPS
-- Add rate limiting
-- Implement proper logging
-- Consider using a production database (PostgreSQL, MySQL)
-- Add monitoring and error tracking

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is part of a full-stack developer assignment.

 ---

 **Built with ❤️ using Node.js, Express, and SQLite**